freestyletime/MSDL/README.md

         //And you can also use callback such as
         //DownLoader.setOnDownLoadTaskListener(DownLoadTaskListener)
         //Or DownLoader.add(String, String, DownLoadTaskListener);
-        //To return the value , the both are asynchronous. downLoader.register(this);
+        //To return the values, the both are asynchronous. downLoader.register(this);
       }